 If you’ve ever dealt with pests in your garden, you’ve probably tried any number of supposedly effective home remedies that don’t actually work and just harm your plant, leaving the insects fat and happy.
 Or, you may have tried something more extreme by going down the route of toxic pesticides and been shocked to find out that these chemicals linger on your vegetables.

-What is insecticidal soap?
+What is Insecticidal Soap?

-Insecticidal soap is a solution, either storebought or homemade, that is used to help eradicate small, soft-bodied pests such as aphids, whiteflies, spider mites, and mealybugs and keep them from eating or destroying your plants.
+Insecticidal soap is a solution, either store bought or homemade, that is used to help eradicate small, soft-bodied pests such as aphids, whiteflies, spider mites, and mealybugs and keep them from eating or destroying your plants.

-Though aphids don’t look all that intimidating, they can quickly destroy your vegetables, flowers, and houseplants.
+Aphid by Ryszard / CC BY-NC 2.0 Though aphids don’t look all that intimidating, they can quickly destroy your vegetables, flowers, and houseplants.
 Keep an eye out for these nasty pests and use insecticidal soap to eradicate them as soon as possible.

 It works by penetrating the insect’s outer layer and drying them out, killing them and causing cell collapse.
 Other bugs may be suffocated by the spray, which could help eradicate some hard-shelled pests such as scale insects.
 Remember, beetles and caterpillars won’t be fazed by insecticidal soap so if you are experiencing issues with these chewing insects, you’ll want to consider other options.

-Benefits of insecticidal soap
+Benefits of Insecticidal Soap